beegee-tokyo/WisBlock-API-ToolBox/README.md

 ## Change LoRaWAN settings

-Depending on the LoRaWAN join mode, the LoRaWAN settings will show either DevEUI, AppEUI and AppKey or Device Address, App Session Key and NW Session Key.
+Depending on the LoRaWAN join mode, the LoRaWAN settings will show either
+- DevEUI, AppEUI/JoinEUI and AppKey

+or
+- Device Address, App Session Key and NW Session Key.
 <center><img src="./assets/lorawan-settings-1.png" alt="LoRaWAN settings"></center>

 ## 📝 Info
 - _**Changing Datarate, ADR, TX Power, Confirmed Mode, Region and Class triggers an immediate change on the device through an AT command.**_
 - _**Changing the LoRaWAN credentials are only sent to the device by pushing the Update LoRaWAN credentials button.**_
-- _**Changing the join status is sent to the device only after pushing the send button next to the Auto Join selecter.
-The join command is sent together with the Join Repeate and Join Interval values.**_
+- _**Changing the join status is sent to the device only after pushing the send button next to the Auto Join selector.
+The join command is sent together with the Join Repeat and Join Interval values.**_

 _**⚠️ After changing LoRaWAN credentials or settings, it is advised to always restart the device with a power cycle or by using the Device Restart button**_